pedsmoreira/battlecry/README.md

 ## Casex naming

 This project uses [casex](https://github.com/pedsmoreira/casex), an open source library designed to be an `All in one function for transforming word casings`.
-You may see many functions that can optinally receive `name?: string`.
+You may see many functions that can optionally receive `name?: string`.
 This means that all occurrences of the `__name__` pattern will be substituted using `casex` if the `name` parameter is provided.

 Here are a few examples of how it works, considering you're using the name `John Doe`: